Resources

 Traditional Owner Treaties can be negotiated by Traditional Owners about their aspirations and priorities over their Country including their traditional lands and waters.

-Unlike Statewide Treaty that will be about statewide matters that affect all Victorian First Peoples, local Traditional Owner Treaties relate to matters that are important to Traditional Owners in their own local areas.
+Unlike Statewide Treaty that is about statewide matters that affect all Victorian First Peoples, local Traditional Owner Treaties relate to matters that are important to Traditional Owners in their own local areas.

 Traditional Owners have the right to speak for Country, which gives them the power to negotiate a Treaty.
 They also have rights under international human rights law to self-determine their own political, legal, social and cultural affairs.